mstksg/inCode/copy/entries/monad-plus-1.md

 a general way:

 -   We call a success a "return".
-Yeah...the name is super confusing because of how the word return is used in almost every other context in computer science.
+Yeah...the name is super confusing because of how the word "return" is used in almost every other context in computer science.
 But hey.
 Oh well.
 -   We call a failure an "mzero".
 Yes, this name is pretty lame too.

-For Maybe, a success is a `Just x`, and an mzero is a `Nothing`.
+For Maybe, a success with the value `x` is `Just x`, and an mzero is a `Nothing`.

-Something cool about Haskell is that if we type `return a`, it'll represent an auto-success of value `a`.
+Something cool about Haskell is that if we type `return x`, it'll interpret it as an auto-success of value `x`.
 If we type `mzero`, it'll be an "alias" of whatever your failure is.

 That means that for Maybe, `return x` is the same as `Just x`, and `mzero` is